My time in Ecuador was running out, and I'd yet to eat a meal that blew me away.

-I was quickly given a menu by my waiter, and when chef/owner Juan noticed me taking photos of it, he brought one over without the laminated pages.
+My waiter quickly gave me a menu, and when chef/owner Juan noticed me taking photos of it, he brought one over without the laminated pages.

 Chef Juan, I quickly noticed, was a man about the house.
 While the kitchen was visible from the dining area, that wasn't enough.

-He took time to visit with every table in the restaurant, including mine.
+He took time to visit every table in the restaurant, including mine.

-Half the menu was dedicated to dishes served family style (for 2 – 4 people), and there were a few vegetarian options as well.
+Half the menu was dedicated to dishes served family-style (for two to four people), and there were a few vegetarian options as well.

 I ordered the Locro de Papa ($4) as a starter, followed by Pollo al Curry con Macadamia ($11.50).

-Only later, as I was trying to enjoy every ounce of curry, did I realize how ambitious it was of me to order a thick, heavy soup on top of a main course.
+Only later, as I was trying to enjoy every ounce of curry, did I realize how ambitious it was of me to order a thick, dense soup on top of the main course.

-But before I could even get my hands on the soup, the waiter had brought out 8 unique salsas and toppings for the complimentary bread.
+But before I could even get my hands on the soup, the waiter had brought out eight unique salsas and toppings for the complimentary bread.

 I was immediately overwhelmed!
 What were they all?
 Even if he told me at the time, there were too many to remember.